syalanurag1991/LiveStreamFromHoloLens/ReadMe.txt

 UPDATE 1: Here is a demo
 https://www.youtube.com/watch?v=SWhR5Ve9z-w

+TCP based PC Receiver can be found in "Packages" directory.

 STEPS:
 1. Both HoloLens and Unity App should be on the same network
 2. Structure